 As Chair of CISR at the MIT Sloan School of Management, Peter’s work centres on the role, value, and governance of digitisation in enterprises.
 Peter was ranked by Ziff Davis as the 24th most influential person in IT and the highest ranking academic.
 MIT CISR undertakes practical research on how firms generate business value from digital.

-Luckily for us Peter was locked down in Melbourne before returning to Boston, and he will attend CIO Edge as keynote speaker, panellist and attendee.
+Luckily for us Peter was locked down before returning to Boston, and he will attend CIO Edge as keynote speaker, panellist and attendee.

 ADAPT has worked with MIT to help gather data from the A/NZ region on the effectiveness of local transformation programs.
 Peter will draw on this fresh research, with local perspective and global comparison for CIOs to assess, reflect and write their next rounds of digital strategy for the post lockdown world.